jeswr/shapeRepo/CONTRIBUTING.md

  - Shapes should only have constraint violations. [`sh:Info` and `sh:Warning` severities](https://www.w3.org/TR/shacl/#severity) should not be used.
  - [SPARQL-based constraints](https://www.w3.org/TR/shacl/#sparql-constraints) should not be used.
  - [SHACL Advanced Features](https://www.w3.org/TR/shacl-af/) should not be used.
+ - Extend and re-use shapes within the same shape repository wherever possible.
+This can be achieved using [`sh:property`](https://www.w3.org/TR/shacl/#PropertyConstraintComponent) and [`sh:node`](https://www.w3.org/TR/shacl/#NodeConstraintComponent).

  **Testing**